3.4 Provisions, Contingent Liabilities and Contingent Assets Provisions

 The Company’s gratuity scheme is a defined benefit plan.
 Currently, the Company’s gratuity scheme is unfunded.
 The Company recognises the defined benefit liability in Balance sheet.
 The present value of the obligation under such defined benefit plan and the related current service cost and, where applicable past service cost are determined based on an actuarial valuation done using the Projected Unit Credit Method by an independent actuary, which recognises each period of service as giving rise to additional unit of employee benefit entitlement and measures each unit separately to build up the final obligation.
 The obligations are measured at the present value of the estimated future cash flows.

 Re-measurements, comprising actuarial gains and losses, the effect of the changes to the asset ceiling (if applicable) is reflected immediately in Other Comprehensive Income in the Statement of Profit and loss.
-All other expenses related to defined benefit plans are recognised in Statement of Profit and Loss as employee benefit expenses.
-Re-measurements recognised in Other Comprehensive Income will not be reclassified to Statement of Profit and Loss hence it is treated as part of retained earnings in the Statement of Changes In Equity.
+All other expenses related to defined benefit plans are recognized in Statement of Profit and Loss as employee benefit expenses.
+Re-measurements recognized in Other Comprehensive Income will not be reclassified to Statement of Profit and Loss hence it is treated as part of retained earnings in the Statement of Changes In Equity.

 3.9 Fair value measurement